Semi-Local Exchange-Correlation Approximations in Density Functional Theory: A Dive into DFT

 Libxc is the \emph{raison d'{\^e}tre} of this review: the present effort is deeply tied to over a decade of Libxc development, which has resulted in an extensive bibliography of functionals and a catalogue of functional forms.
 In this review we have aligned our nomenclature as closely as possible with that used in Libxc to provide a direct correspondence between the theoretical definitions presented here, their numerical implementations, and their practical usage in DFT codes.

-\section{A dive into DFT}
+\section{A Dive into DFT}

 In this section, we aim at fixing the notation and introducing DFT in relation to the construction of xc approximations.
-Our selection of the topics and the depth of the discussion is inspired by several excellent reviews~\cite{Ernzerhof1996:1, Fiolhais2003, Scuseria2005:669, Burke2006:181, Cohen2012:CR:289, DellaSala2016:1641, Kronik2020:16467, Toulouse2023:1, Kaplan2023:193} and our own experience in the field.
-Although our presentation is somewhat tailored towards semi-local functionals, the concepts and results discussed herein have general valor.
-Note that pedagogical reviews of advanced mathematical topics not discussed in this review, such as the convex formulations of DFT and discussions of differentiability and $v$-representability, can be found elsewhere.\cite{Leeuwen2003:25, eschrig2003, Kvaal2023:267, Sutter2024:475202, Teale2022:527}
+Our selection of the topics and the depth of the discussion is inspired by several excellent reviews~\cite{PerdewKurth2003:1, Ernzerhof1996:1, Kohn1999:RMP:1253, Fiolhais2003, Scuseria2005:669, Burke2006:181, Capelle2006:BJP:1318, Cohen2012:CR:289, DellaSala2016:1641, Kronik2020:16467, Toulouse2023:1, Kaplan2023:193} and our own experience in the field.
+Although our presentation is somewhat tailored towards semi-local functionals, the concepts and results discussed herein have general value.
+Note that instructive works on advanced mathematical topics not discussed in this review, such as the convex formulations of DFT and discussions of differentiability and $v$-representability, can be found elsewhere. \cite{Leeuwen2003:25, eschrig2003, Kvaal2023:267, Penz2026:ES:022001, Sutter2024:475202, Teale2022:527, Lammert2007:IJQC:1943}

-\subsection{Units, constants and variables}
+\subsection{Units, Constants and Variables}

 The purpose of this section is to provide a glossary of the most common physical constants and variables used in the construction of xc functionals.
 This also provides us with the opportunity to unify the notation used in the definition of the approximate xc functionals.
 Before proceeding with this discussion, we need to specify the units employed in the work; these are specified in \cref{sec:units}.
 Next, constants that are frequently used across functionals are defined in \cref{sec:constants}.
 The dependence of the various functionals on the density and the kinetic-energy density is usually expressed via intermediate variables, and the variables that are recurrently used are defined in \cref{sec:variables}.
 Useful relations between these variables are also provided.